About Ellie

 I started my career working for charities.
 I’ve worked for Christian Aid on health programmes, for Friends of the Earth on road traffic reduction.
 I’ve worked in Uganda on peace projects, and in East London tackling fuel poverty.
 And for 6 years I worked for a Hereford-based international development charity.

 When my youngest started school, I studied a PhD on rural water supply and ended up becoming a university lecturer!
-I really love teaching; it’s great to be working with the next generation.
+I really loved teaching; it was great to work with the next generation.

 One of the things I’ve done is hold events in 31 village halls from Kington to Colwall, and Leintwardine to Upton Bishop (see the locations on the map).
 These have been public meetings to explain what I’m standing for and listen to peoples hopes and concerns.